Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 Enumerations such as `Background` and `TextColor` now support **nested variants** for subtle and emphasized shades.
 Previously limited to base colors like `Background.Success` or `TextColor.Danger`, you can now use variants such as `Background.Success.Subtle` or `TextColor.Success.Emphasis`.
 This brings Blazorise utilities in line with modern design systems like Bootstrap 5.3 and FluentUI.

 This new system is powered by the `IEnumerationNameBuilder` infrastructure, which standardizes how enumeration values map to CSS class names across providers.
 For example, Bootstrap automatically generates classes such as `bg-success-subtle` or `text-success-emphasis`.
-It’s fully backward-compatible, ensuring a seamless upgrade path for existing applications.
+It's fully backward-compatible, ensuring a seamless upgrade path for existing applications.

 You can explore the full range of extended color variants in the [Colors documentation](docs/helpers/colors "Link to Colors documentation").